Becoming a Pastoral Leader in

 Practical requirements for pastoral leaders include:

-• Respected member of the congregation
+• Being a respected member of the congregation

 • Completion of successful background screening